 During peak visitor times, vehicle spaces will be limited due to the size and layout of the carpark.
 Caravans and longer vehicles may not be accommodated within the carpark and require to seek parking along Petersham Road.

-Badyaan (birds) Baamira (swamp or wetland) is taken from the local Wiradjuri language.
-The Information Centre is situated 180m from the carpark along the walking track and contains sheltered picnic tables, signage regarding wildlife and cultural information and a tap for drinking water.
-The Information Centre is wheel chair accessible.
+Budyaan (birds) Baamirra (wetland) is taken from the local Wiradjuri language.
+The Picnic Area is situated 180m from the carpark along the walking track and contains sheltered picnic tables, signage regarding wildlife and cultural information and drinking water tap.
+The Picnic Area is wheel chair accessible.

-The Wiradjuri Walk is a 1 km loop track, branching off the main walking track, 50 m past the Badyaan Baamira Information Centre.
+The Wiradjuri Walk is a 1 km loop track, starting from the Budyaan Baamirra Picnic Area.
 The track is managed by Leeton & District Local Aboriginal Land Council, and shares indigenous knowledge through story boards and replicated sites and constructions along the way.
 There are also story poles along the walk, each representative of the different animal totems of the Clans within the Wiradjuri Nation.

 The walk meanders through Grey box (Eucalyptus microcarpa) and Black box (Eucalyptus largiflorens) low open woodland, scattered with Weeping myall (Acacia pendula) and River cooba (Acacia stenophylla) understory and a diversity of native shrubs, including Saltbush species, goosefoot and lignum.
 Many of the plants, such as Ruby salt bush, Old man salt bush and Spiny salt bush hold spiritual and cultural significance.
 Visitors will have the chance to spy some woodland and grassland bird species, such as wrens, parrots and chats.
 The walk is wheelchair accessible.

-The Wetlands Walk consists of a 2.8 km loop track, starting from the Badyaan Baamira Information Centre, passing three bird viewing shelters.
+The Wetlands Walk consists of a 2.8 km loop track, starting from the Budyaan Baamirra Picnic Area, passing three bird viewing shelters.
 The track is guided by directional bollards stationed throughout.

 A 1.4km return track extends from Brolga Junction to ‘Glossy Ibis Shelter’.